JJC1138/staticwebsync/README.md

 * **Reliability** Amazon S3 has a [99.9% uptime service level agreement](http://aws.amazon.com/s3/sla/).

 ### <a name="whysws"></a>Why would I want to use staticwebsync to set it up?
 Configuring S3 and CloudFront for web site hosting requires a number of steps that have to be done manually when using other tools, and synchronizing new/changed files also requires effort to get right.
-The goal of staticwebsync is that you should be use it without having to know anything about the details of how S3 and CloudFront work.
+The goal of staticwebsync is that you should be able to use it without having to know anything about the details of how S3 and CloudFront work.
 You simply use a command like:

 `sws www.example.com yourlocalfolder`